Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Introduction

+In the design-based setting, \citet{guo2023generalized} and \citet{cohen2024no} also discuss nonlinear RA in binary experiments.
+The former proposes ATE estimators which impute the missing potential outcomes using nonlinear models that are prediction unbiased.
+This is similar to the ``mean-fitting'' property discussed here and in NW (2021) which is crucial for consistent estimation of the PO means.
+This property is guaranteed by choosing appropriate combinations of canonical link and quasi-log-likelihood functions in the LEF estimated using QMLE. \citet{cohen2024no} extend \citet{guo2023generalized}'s efficiency result to the case of mean misspecification.\footnote{They argue that a second-step calibration of the Generalized Oaxaca Blinder estimator produces an estimator of the ATE that is efficient even under misspecification of the nonlinear model.}

+A recent strand also looks at multiarmed treatments in the context of factorial experiments under the design-based framework [\citet{zhao2022reconciling, zhao2022regression}, \citet{zhao2023covariate}, \citet{pashley2023causal}].
+Such experiments are designed to accommodate multiple factors of interest in a single experiment and define treatment levels as all possible combinations of the factors involved.
+The typical concern in this literature is degree of freedom conservation while estimating all main and interaction effects of these factors simultaneously.
+An exception is \citet{zhao2023covariate} which discusses linear RA for multiarmed experiments (factorial experiments being a special case).
+The efficiency results concerning linear RA in \citet{zhao2023covariate} have a direct analogue in the current paper under the superpoulation framework.
+For more complex experimental designs, see \citet{cytrynbaum2023covariate}, \citet{jiang2023regression}, \citet{roth2023efficient}, and \citet{chang2023design}.

 The rest of the paper is organized as follows.
-Section \ref{framework} discusses the potential outcomes framework with $G$ treatment levels along with a discussion of the crucial random sampling and random assignment assumptions.
-Section \ref{linear} derives the asymptotic variances of the different linear RA estimators, namely, subsample means, pooled RA, and separate RA.
-Section \ref{asy_var} compares the asymptotic variances of these estimators.
+Section \ref{framework} describes the potential outcomes framework with $G$ treatment levels along with a discussion of the main assumptions.
+Section \ref{linear} presents the asymptotic variances of the linear RA estimators, whereas section \ref{asy_var} ranks them in terms of asymptotic efficiency.
 Section \ref{nonlin} considers a class of nonlinear RA estimators that ensure consistency for the PO means without imposing additional assumptions.
-Section \ref{sims} constructs a monte carlo study for studying and comparing the finite sample behavior of the different linear and nonlinear estimators.
-Section \ref{apps} discusses applications of this framework to randomized experiments, differences in differences settings, and contingent valuation studies.
-This section also applies the RA methods to \citet{carson2004valuing}'s Oil spill data.
-Section \ref{conclusion} concludes.
+Section \ref{seb} characterizes the semiparametric efficiency bound for all regular estimators of the PO means and establishes local efficiency of separate RA.
+Section \ref{sims} constructs a simulation exercise for studying the finite sample behavior of the RA estimators.
+Section \ref{oilspill} applies the RA methods to study willingness to pay for an oil spill prevention program, and section \ref{conclusion} concludes.